JKOK005/akka-experiments/FinaceTracker/README.md

 Any logging features from the app is handled by **Slf4jLogger** with logs being stored into the log directory in the project's root.

+Finally, in order to effect changes for account creation or deletion, the user has to issue the command to "save_changes".
+This command forces a synchronize operation, creating any new accounts issued by the user and deleting unwanted accounts.
+Deletion is done on a "soft" basis, meaning that instead of wiping out the entire persistent storage of the actor to be killed, we append an offset to its transaction history to make its total amount 0.
+If the user chooses to recreate the account with the same name, the account will be restored via Akka's persistence framework and we are still able to retrieve its history of transactions.

 ### Architecture
 The Finance tracker app was designed based on the following architecture:
 ![Finance tracker app overview](pics/finance_tracker_overview.png)